 In the recent years, the lines have been blurring between the different property related businesses.
 By this, the real estate industry has become more open in accepting more technology-driven services.
 Development consulting through urban planning and placemaking or investment services using big data are only two examples of the hybrid real estate services we will see in the future.

 Online property portals were the first big step towards the revolutionisation of the industry and have only added value to real estate transactions.
 Processes have become transparent and our work as real estate agents has become more interactive and digitised.
 During these times of great changes in the industry, we enjoy being creative and engaging with our clients.
-Especially, with UK’s underlying issue of the housing market, we anticipate to know what the future has in store and play our part to the industry reinvention.
+Especially, with the UK’s underlying issue in the housing market, we expect to know what the future has in store and play our part in the industry reinvention.